Hillman Distinguished Professorship

 Endowed by the Hillman Foundation, this professorship rotates among Duquesne’s 10 schools for a five-year term.
 The initial Hillman Professor (2001-2006) was David Allen Wehr of the Mary Pappert School of Music, who now holds the Jack W. Geltz Distinguished Piano Chair.

 Rotating to the School of Education, the Hillman Professorship supported Dr. Rodney Hopson from 2006-2011.
 Hopson teaches and conducts research in the areas of Ethnographic Evaluation, Sociolinguistics, Social Politics and Policy, and Foundations of Education.

-Dr. Linda A. Kinnahan became the third Hillman Distinguished Professor on July 1, 2011.
+Dr. Linda A. Kinnahan then became the third Hillman Distinguished Professor (2011-2016).
 Kinnahan, a professor of English in the McAnulty College and Graduate School of Liberal Arts, joined Duquesne in 1990.
 She is an expert in 20th century poetry, women’s and gender studies, and feminist theory.
-Kinnahan teaches courses in these areas and on American women poets and creative writing, among others.
-A past chair of the Department of English, Kinnahan is acting director of the McAnulty College’s Center for Women’s and Gender Studies, a program she co-founded.
-In 2008, she coordinated an international conference on Duquesne’s campus that celebrated women poets from the 20th and 21st centuries.